 Enter your Online ID or User Name.

 Enter your Passcode or Password.
+Then, click Log in.

 A window will appear asking you to map the bank accounts from your financial institution to the bank accounts in your chart of accounts list.

 Typically, only 90 days of transactions will be downloaded.